lipemat/advanced-sidebar-menu/readme.txt

 * Optionally display child page siblings when on a child page.
 With our without grandchildren available. .
 * Ability to display the widgets everywhere the sidebar displays.
 * Ability to select the parent page/category when using the display widget everywhere option.
-* Ability to display assigned posts or custom post types under categories. **NEW**
+* Ability to display assigned posts or custom post types under categories.
 * Ability to select which levels of categories assigned posts should display under. **NEW**
 * Ability to limit the number of posts or custom post types to display under categories.
 * Support for custom navigation menus from Appearance -> Menus.
-* Ability to display the current Navigation Menu's items parents and children only.
+* Ability to display the current Navigation Menu's items parents, siblings and children only.
-* Optionally display the top level Navigation Menu's items when there are no child items or not viewing a menu item.  **NEW**
+* Optionally display the top level Navigation Menu's items when there are no child items or not viewing a menu item.
 * Access to members only support area.

 <h4>Currently ships with the following languages</h4>